DIDSR/InSilicoICH/README.rst

 We have previously combined the `pediatric and adult digital XCAT cohort of phantoms <https://aapm.onlinelibrary.wiley.com/doi/10.1118/1.3480985>`_ with the `XCIST x-ray CT simulation framework <https://iopscience.iop.org/article/10.1088/1361-6560/ac9174/meta>`_ to create realistic CT exams.
 This preliminary work was in support of investigating the `effectiveness of deep learning denoising algorithms in pediatric patients <https://aapm.onlinelibrary.wiley.com/doi/10.1002/mp.16901>`_.

-**Digital model**: patient size, age, intensity b/w grey and white matter, skull hardness, thickness, and ICH morphology, texture, and location
+In this work, synthetic hemorrhages are inserted into head and neck phantoms based on MR templates and atlases.
+Presently, three hemorrhage subtypes are supported: intraparenchymal (IPH), epidural (EDH), and subdural (SDH).
+A knowledge-based algorithm is used to guide the placement and shape of the synthetic hemorrhages, using volume and attenuation parameters modeled from `real hemorrhages obtained in a segmentation dataset <https://arxiv.org/abs/2308.11298>`.
+Appropriate Hounsfield units can be assigned to each segmented region of the phantom, such as the gray and white matter, bone, CSF, and the hemorrhage.
+As with previous work, XCIST was used to create realistic simulated CT exams with included synthetic hemorrhages.

+The knowledge-based algorithm allows the following parameters to be controlled:

+**Patient model**: head size, age, and skull thickness all depend on the brain template/atlas used.
+Global white and gray matter attenuation can be modified.

+**Pathology model**: ICH subtype, volume, and attenuation (HU).
+Future work: texture and specific location.

-**Imaging Parameters (CT)**: Radiation dose (MA, KV voltage), slice thickness, reconstruction kernels, reconstruction field of view (FoV).
+**CT imaging parameters**: Radiation dose (tube current and voltage), slice thickness and interval, reconstruction kernels, reconstruction field of view (FoV).

 .. image:: assets/montage.png
         :width: 800